aws-cloudformation/cloudformation-guard/docs/FUNCTIONS.md

             Effect == "Deny"
             Resource == "arn:aws:s3:::s3-test-123/*"
     }

 }
 ```

 ### regex_replace

-The regex_replace function adds support for replacing one regular expression with another
+The `regex_replace` function adds support for replacing one regular expression with another

-This function accepts 3 arguments:
+#### Argument(s)

-- The first argument is a query, each string that is resolved from this query will be operated on
+1. `base_string`:  A query, each string that is resolved from this query will be operated on.
+Example, `%s3_resource.Properties.BucketName`
-- The second argument is either a query that resolves to a string or a string literal, this is the expression we are looking for to extract
+2. `regex_to_extract`: A regular expression that we are looking for to extract from the `base_string`
   - Note: if this string does not resolve to a valid regular expression an error will occur
-- The third argument is either a query that resolves to a string or a string literal, this is the expression we are going to use replace the extracted part of the string
+3. `regex_replacement` A regular expression that will replace the part we extracted, also supports capture groups

+#### Return value

-The return value for this function is a query where each string that was resolved from the input that contains the the regex from our 2nd argument is replaced with the regex in the 3rd argument
+A query where each string from the input has gone through the replacements

+#### Example

 In this simple example, we will re-format an ARN by moving around some sections in it.

 We will start with a normal ARN that has the following pattern: `arn:<Partition>:<Service>:<Region>:<AccountID>:<ResourceType>/<ResourceID>`
 and we will try to convert it to: `<Partition>/<AccountID>/<Region>/<Service>-<ResourceType>/<ResourceID>`